 - Is there a family history of polyps?

-Questions to ask about medication - particularly use of:
+Questions to ask about medication

 - Non-steroidal anti-inflammatory drugs.